 The Cove Center for Grieving Children, a volunteer-driven program developed by the New England Center for Loss and Transition, was started in Guilford, Connecticut, in 1995 by Jim and his second wife, Mary Ann, and therapist Renée McIntyre.
 After an exhaustive study of the best national models available, this youth focused program was designed to help children and teens deal with grief.
 The Cove was separately incorporated as a 501 (c)(3) organization in 1998.

 Beginning with six families in the first year, the program developed a solid working model that has steadily grown.
-Today, there are five Cove sites throughout the state serving hundreds of grieving children and family members through regular support sessions.
+Today, there are six Cove sites throughout the state serving hundreds of grieving children and family members through regular support sessions.
 The Cove also offers an outreach program that touches an additional 1,200 individuals in the State of Connecticut each year through community education, professional training, consultation and referral.